UCL/MPHY0026/doc/tracking/em.rst

   Main system components of an electromagnetic tracking system

-And the following pictures show the components of a NDI Polaris Vicra optical tracking system:
+And the following pictures show the components of a `NDI Aurora <https://www.ndigital.com/medical/products/aurora/>`_ optical tracking system:

 .. figure:: em_field_generator.jpg
   :alt: EM tracking system field generator.
 This NDI tabletop is medically useful because it can be placed under the patient and has a shield to avoid distortions from the patient's bed.